EthanMerrill/100-Days-of-Code/journal.md

 # Day 28

+Hit a solid brick wall trying to work within a virtual environment this morning.
+I somehow figured it out before lunch, not quite sure what I did.
+Having a virtual environment will be useful for when I containerize this algorithm in a Docker container later.
+This afternoon I Setup the Finnhub api and yfinance api I acquire ticker data.
+I also sketched out the basic architecture of the program.
+The plan is to have a strategy which uses the relative strength index.
+The strategy will be backtested and the parameters will be grid optimized on each stock in a universe of US common stock with a price in a range and over a specific market capitalization.
+I'll be using the following python packages: fastquant(built largely on backtester), alpaca, and the common Python data science stuff such as pandas and numpy.

+Later....
 - [ ] Start Portfolio Website
 - [ ] Finish ES6
 - [ ] Start Regular Expressions
 - [ ] Tweet the site at College Humor?

+# Day 29
+A most of the morning was spent messing around with a host of APIs to try to get the mkt cap and other information in the most efficient way possible.
+Finnhub has rate limit which meant that it took over an hour to get the data.
+It worked but wasn't ideal.
+It turns out that funded Alpaca accounts have access to the Polygon API Which provides a ton of information with no rate limits.
+It took a few hours of poking around to find the correct endpoint, but eventually I was able to get all US Common stock between a price and over a certain volume threshhold.
+This gave me a universe of approximately 1000 equities.

+Next, I set up a grid optimization script which tests various combinations of RSI period, and upper/lower bounds.
+This is interesting because it creates a 3d array to test these parameters.
+A real challenge going forward is the speed of this backtest.
+I need to figure out how far back to backtest to generate the optimized parameters, and how many different parameters to test.
+Longer term I may look at a more efficient way of optimizing these parameters. right now I am basically brute forcing it.

+# Day 30

+First on the agenda today is cleanup.
+I have a few hundred lines of random strings, hardly in functions.
+So I need to clean up!